adityakumar1309/learning/design_concepts/tradeoffs_bw_two_techonology.md

 As soon as they become consistent, they start to take care of the requests that have come at their door. eventual consistency = Eventual consistency offers low latency at the risk of returning stale data

+## Sticky Sesions vs Non Sticky Sessions
+-If the load balancer is instructed to use sticky sessions, all of your interactions will happen with the same physical server, even though other servers are present.
+Thus, your session object will be the same throughout your entire interaction with this website.
+-To summarize, In case of Sticky Sessions, all your requests will be directed to the same physical web server while in case of a non-sticky loadbalancer may choose any webserver to serve your requests.

 *Collaboration systems utilizing Operational Transformations typically use replicated document storage, where each client has their own copy of the document; clients operate on their local copies in a lock-free, non-blocking manner, and the changes are then propagated to the rest of the clients; this ensures the client high responsiveness in an otherwise high-latency environment such as the Internet.
 When a client receives the changes propagated from another client, it typically transforms the changes before executing them; the transformation ensures that application-dependent consistency criteria (invariants) are maintained by all sites.
 This mode of operation results in a system particularly suited for implementing collaboration features, like simultaneous document editing, in a high-latency environment such as the web.*